z448/alios/README.md

 #### alios

+UPDATE: last version has no dependency on plutil.
-**CLI tool** writen in **bash** for ios to map custom alias name to **UUID** directory.
+**bash** script for ios to map custom alias name to **UUID** directory.
 Keeps track of any changes in UUID and rewrite path so choosen alias names stay updated.
 Works after backup/restore as config is written into sanboxed UUID app directory therefore is backed up along with app contents.
-This ver. doesnt have dependency on plutil.

 ![alios](https://raw.githubusercontent.com/z448/alios/master/alios.gif)